flux kvs COMMAND [OPTIONS]

 - get [-N ns] [-r|-t] [-a treeobj] [-l] [-W] [-w] [-u] [-A] [-f] [-c count] key [key ...]

-- Store value under key and commit it.
+Store value under key and commit it.
 Specify an alternate namespace to commit value(s) via -N. If it already has a value, overwrite it.
 If no options, value is stored directly.
 If -r or -t, the value may optionally be read from standard input if specified as "-".
 If -r, the value may include embedded NULL bytes.
 If -t, value is stored as a RFC 11 object. -n prevents the commit from being merged with with other contemporaneous commits. -A appends the value to a key instead of overwriting the value.
-Append is incompatible with the -j option.
-After a successful put, -O or -s can be specified to output the RFC11 treeobj or root sequence number of the root containing the put(s).
+Append is incompatible with the -j option. -S flushes and checkpoints the primary KVS namespace after the put.
+This can be used to ensure critical data has been stored to non-volatile storage.
+After a successful put, -O, -b, or -s can be specified to output the RFC 11 treeobj, root blobref, or root sequence number of the root containing the put(s).

 - ls [-N ns] [-R] [-d] [-F] [-w COLS] [-1] [key ...]